This bedsheets startup is the world’s fastest growing consumer of organic cotton

 Our flannel line is back and bigger, bolder, and better than ever!
 Shop new colors, styles, and sizes.
 Link in bio.⠀ .⠀ .⠀ .⠀ .⠀ .⠀ #bollandbranch #bollandbranchflannel #fallforflannel #sneakpeek #comingsoon #organic #flannel #cotton #organicflannel #organiccotton⠀ #hgtvhome #interiorstyle #liketkithome #dreamhouse #homedecor #myhousebeautiful #inspireushomedecor⠀ ⠀

 Boll & Branch has been growing at a fast clip.
-According to a report released today by the Textile Exchange, a global non-profit that pushes for more sustainable supply chains, Boll & Branch is the fastest growing organic cotton brand and the 7th largest overall consumer of organic cotton.
-This is impressive, given that it was compete with brands like Patagonia, H&M, Nike, and Inditex (which owns Zara).
+According to a report released today by the Textile Exchange, a global nonprofit that pushes for more sustainable supply chains, Boll & Branch is the fastest growing organic cotton brand and the seventh largest overall consumer of organic cotton.
+This is impressive, given that it was competing with brands like Patagonia, H&M, Nike, and Inditex (which owns Zara).